The Tax Return Audit Process

-- Related Examinations: Tax returns that show financial ties between taxpayers to others under examination, such as business partners or investors, can be selected for an audit.
+- Related Examinations: The IRS can select tax returns that show financial ties between taxpayers to others under examination, such as business partners or investors, for an audit.

 - Others: The IRS may select certain tax returns as a part of local compliance projects.
-These projects must be approved by upper levels of IRS management.
+Upper levels of IRS management must approve these projects.

 Audit Notification Letters

 Before conducting any tax audit, the IRS sends out notification letters to the taxpayer.
-If you've received a notification letter, be sure to read carefully because it will contain important information on the audit process.
+If you've received a notification letter, be sure to read it carefully.
+It will contain important information about the audit process.

-The notification letter should list the reasons your tax return was selected for an audit, provide instructions for what you need to do, and give you a deadline for responding.
+The notification letter should list the reasons the IRS selected your tax return for an audit, provide instructions for what you need to do, and give you a deadline for responding.
 If you need additional time to reply, you may request a one-time 30-day extension from the IRS.

 How Are Audits Conducted?

-There are two different ways the IRS conducts tax audits: (1) in-person interviews and (2) by mail.
-The IRS is most likely to require an in-person interview when conducting an audit of a return that may have substantial errors or raised red flags.
+There are two different ways the IRS conducts tax audits: (1) by mail; and (2) in-person interviews.
+The agency is most likely to require an in-person interview with an IRS agent in some cases.
+The IRS can require this when conducting an audit of a return for individual or business taxes that may have substantial errors or raised red flags.

 IRS audits usually conclude with one of three outcomes:

-- The IRS verifies the information you provided on your return is accurate.
+- The IRS verifies the accuracy of the information you provided on your return.
 In that case, the IRS will end the audit without making any changes to your tax return.

-- The IRS makes changes to your tax return and you must pay additional taxes, interest, or penalties.
+- The IRS makes changes to the amount of tax due, and you must pay additional taxes, interest, or penalties.
 If you accept those changes, you will simply pay the outstanding balance.
-In some very limited cases, the IRS will find you overpaid on your taxes and you will get a refund.
+In some very limited cases, the IRS will find you overpaid on your taxes, and you will get a refund.

 - The IRS finds that your returns show evidence of tax evasion or tax fraud.
 If your audit shows you committed either offense, the IRS will refer your case to the U.S. Department of Justice's Tax Division for possible prosecution.

-If the IRS finds you owe additional taxes, penalties, or interest, you may contest its conclusions and request an in-person conference with an IRS manager.
-Before meeting with the manager, you should prepare yourself to challenge the assessment by having all of the necessary supporting documents ready.
+At the conclusion of the audit, you will receive an audit report from the IRS.
+The examination report explains the audit findings and whether they resulted in increased tax liability.
+If the audit results show you owe additional taxes, penalties, or interest, you may contest its conclusions and request an in-person conference with an IRS manager.
+Before meeting with the manager, you should prepare yourself to challenge the assessment by having all the necessary supporting documents ready.

 Facing an Audit?
 An Attorney Can Help